Shimizu019/cova-vault/README.md

 ## Overview

-**Cova** is a modular personal vault application built with React 19, TypeScript, and Vite.
+**Covalogo** is a modular personal vault application built with React 19, TypeScript, and Vite.
 It bundles the tools most people need day-to-day - password storage, notes, tasks, finance tracking, savings goals, favorites, and an activity log - into a single, fast, and responsive interface.